About

 Contact

-I would be happy to collaborate on data science/ AI projects in sustainability and/or healthcare sectors, but even if you just want to ask me about data science applied to mobility and urban planning, please go ahead and get in touch either via my email or LinkedIN. โ˜บ๏ธ
+I would be happy to collaborate on data science/ AI projects in sustainability or healthcare, but even if you just want to ask me about my previous projects, please go ahead and get in touch either via my email or LinkedIN. ☺️

 Elements